Keyboard shortcuts

 Parser Plugins

-When a file is written to a table that has a parser configured, AeorDB automatically routes the raw bytes through the parser’s WASM module.
+When a file is written to a table that has a WASM parser configured, AeorDB automatically routes the raw bytes through the parser’s WASM module.
 The parser receives the file data plus metadata and returns a JSON value.
 That JSON is then indexed by AeorDB’s query engine, making the original non-JSON file fully searchable.

 Writing a Parser: Step by Step